 The vile stinky tofu is smelled everywhere in this small overcrowded basement.
 The foul smell of rotting, moldy, old dirty rag that comes from this piece of rotten tofu is ubiquitous.
 And when you bite in it (because of course I tried it), a putrid juice runs out of the moldy sweet piece of tofu, as if you’re biting into a dirty sponge and its pungent odor pours out of it, into your mouth and hits your nose like a ten ton hammer.
 Disgusting.

-It is also possible to try orange juice (oranges are green in this corner of the world) that includes blocks of gelatin to make a contrast in texture; skewers of all imaginable parts of every imaginable animal (or almost), grilled over charcoal and coated with a mixture of monosodium glutamate and sweet chili powder; sweet sausage; small fried crabs; marinated and grilled calamari; braised snails; cubes of sticky rice mixed with pig’s blood and gelatin, then grilled; and more, so much more…
+Visiting Taipei in 48 hours would also be an opportunity to try orange juice (oranges are green in this corner of the world) that includes blocks of gelatin to make a contrast in texture; skewers of all imaginable parts of every imaginable animal (or almost), grilled over charcoal and coated with a mixture of monosodium glutamate and sweet chili powder; sweet sausage; small fried crabs; marinated and grilled calamari; braised snails; cubes of sticky rice mixed with pig’s blood and gelatin, then grilled; and more, so much more…

-There are night markets in all cities of Taiwan.
+There are night markets in all cities of this country that you can explore as part of your 2-week Taiwan itinerary.
 In Kaohsiung, a town south of Taipei, two must-try delicacies: duck liver ( not “foie gras” but rather the liver of a duck “au naturel”) and mullet gizzard, confit and dried.

 Taiwan is not China